March 10th, 2020 by Fix Auto USA

 What Causes Chipped Paint on Cars

-- Minor Accidents.
-It doesn’t take much to chip auto paint or leave a permanent scratch on the exterior of your Someone opens their car door into yours, leaving a small ding and a scratch.
-Someone rear-ends the back of your car at a low speed, causing no structural damage but leaving a number of paint chips behind.
-It’s not your fault, but the chips and scratches still to be fixed.
+Minor Accidents.
+It doesn’t take much to chip auto paint or leave a permanent scratch on the exterior of your vehicle.
+Someone opens their car door into yours, leaving a small ding and a scratch.
+Someone rear-ends your car at a low speed, causing no structural damage, but leaving a number of paint chips behind.
+It’s not your fault, but the chips and scratches still need to be fixed.

-- Vandalism.
+Vandalism.
 Someone keys a door or side panel, or scratches the paint when attempting to break into your car.
-Or they bump into your car on a bicycle, leaving minor scratches, and don’t report the damage.
+Or they bump into your car while riding a bicycle, leaving minor scratches, and don’t report the damage.
 Left alone, these paint chips can lead to underlying damage to the body of your car.

 Preventing Chipped Paint on Cars

 If you take care of paint chip repairs while they are still small, it doesn’t cost a lot of money.
 However, the better solution is to prevent them from happening in the first place.
 It’s not possible to prevent all paint chips and scratches.
-But there are things you can do to reduce the chances of getting paint chips on your car.
+But, you can prevent many of them by doing the following:

-- Wash your car correctly and often.
+Wash your car correctly and often.
 Use mild soap and soft sponges to remove the dirt, oil, grease, and harmful chemicals that can eat away at your car’s paint.
 Keep the sponge wet when scrubbing, as a dry sponge can create “micro” scratches than can grow into bigger ones.
 Thoroughly dry your car with a chamois after washing.
-Letting it air dry softens the paint and allows water spots to collect, which can eventually lead to rust.

-- Park your car in a garage or other covered area.
-If covered parking isn’t available, use a car cover to protect against sun exposure and other types of weather that could erode the integrity of the paint.
-Parking in the shade is a good alternative.
-But never park underneath trees that can drop rough objects like pine cones or sticky materials that are really bad for car paint.
+Park your car in a garage or other covered area.
+If covered parking isn’t available, use a car cover.
+Never park underneath trees that can drop rough objects like pine cones or sticky materials onto your car.